FergusFettes/emily/README.md

-# The Complete Works of Emily Dickinson
+# The Complete Poems of Emily Dickinson

-This repo contains the complete works of Emily Dickinson in the [poems](./poems/) folder.
+This repo contains the complete poems of Emily Dickinson in the [poems](./poems/) folder.
 The poems have been OCR'd and only 344 of them have been manually corrected, so there are likely still many errors.
 Also, as part of the OCR process I ran them through GPT4 and told it to fix any spelling mistakes, and it seems it has randomly replaced some of the words as well (I noticed around 1 word substitution per 100 poems or so).

 So, *Caveat Lector*.